yegor256/0pdd/README.md

 These options are supported:

   * `short-title`: issue title will not include file name and line numbers

+  * `title-length=...`: you may configure the length of the title of GitHub issues we create.
+Minimim length is 30, maximum is 255.
+Any other values will be silently ignored.
+The default length is 60.

 The `tags` section lists GitHub labels that will automatically be attached to all new issues we create.
 If you don't have that labels in your GitHub